OCA/account-analytic/product_analytic/README.rst

 * it only depends on the *account* module, whereas the *account_analytic_default* module depends on *sale_stock* ;

-* the analytic account is configured on the product form or the product category form, and not on a separate object.
+* the analytic account is configured on the product form or on the product category form, and not on a separate object.

 Usage